otrv4/otrv4/otrv4.md

 1. Validate that `Pa`, `Qa`, and `Ra` are on curve Ed448.
 See [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.
-1. Pick a random value `r7` in `q`.
+1. Pick a random value of 57-bytes long for `r7` in `q`.
 This will be used to generate Bob's final zero-knowledge proof that this message was created honestly.
 1. Compute `Rb = (Qa - Qb) * b3`.
 1. Generate a zero-knowledge proof that `Rb` was created according to the protocol by setting